The items shown here are mainly intended to support patients who are seeking some holistic support for their cancer treatment.

 Alcohol: none

-Contains: extract of Artemisia annua leaf in distilled water and pure vegetable glycerin.
+Contains: extract of organically grown Artemisia annua leaf in distilled water and pure vegetable glycerin.

 $